GMahmoud/cartographer_android/README.rst

 Create a toolchain
 ===================
-You have to download a recent ndk -- r15b for example
+Download a recent ndk -- r15b for example

 .. code-block:: bash